JoeKauf/PetDatingAppSubmodule/README.md

 **May 2023**<br />

 ## Terms of Use
-Joseph Kaufman is the creator of this application and any use, copying of source code, or modificaiton of the document without consent is prohibited.
-Professor's may use the demo, UI screenshots, or run the app.
+By using this document you acknowledge that you may not publish the source code or modify the document without consent from Joseph Kaufman.
+Professor's are permitted to use the demo, UI screenshots, or run the app.
-They are prohibited from sharing the source code.
+They can view the source code themselves for academic purposes, but this information is considered confidential.

 ## I. Statement of Purpose
 In the ideal world, potential adopters could adopt a cat or a dog without the concept